jsa4000/homelab-ops/infrastructure/cluster/README.md

 ### Joshua Installation

-These steps are done by the `joshua-init.sh` script automatically.
+These steps are done by the `cloud-init.sh` script automatically.

 1. Prepare the SD card
 2. Remove all the data from SDD or destination storage.
 3. Copy the image to the SDD or block storage (using `dd` or any other method)
 4. Copy the scripts to the SD card and ssh public key (using `scp` or `sftp`)
-5. Run this script for a specific server: `sbc-server-1`, `sbc-server-2`, etc.. (i.e `source ./scripts/joshua-init.sh sbc-server-1`)
+5. Run this script for a specific server: `sbc-server-1`, `sbc-server-2`, etc.. (i.e `source ./scripts/cloud-init.sh sbc-server-1`)
 6. Check the configuration modified.
 7. Shutdown the device (`sudo poweroff`) and remove the SD card.